Groceries can be one of the biggest expenses in your budget. Here are 6 easy ways to cut your grocery bill in half every month.

 However, if you have space and know that the food will get eaten then buying in bulk is a great option.
 Just make sure you are looking at the price per unit so you are not overpaying.
 I love buying meat in bulk because I can use it for many meals when I sit down to make my meal plan.

-What most people don’t know is that store brands don’t have to pay for high marketing costs and fancy labels which is why they are able to sell it to consumers so cheaply.
+What most people don’t know is that store brands don’t have to pay for high marketing costs and fancy labels which is why they are able to sell them to consumers so cheaply.

 Use Grocery Pickup